• Skip to primary navigation

 Instructions

-• Add butter, confectioners sugar (½ cup + 2 tablespoons), vanilla extract and salt into a medium bowl and beat with hand held electric beater for a minute, until smooth and creamy.
+• Add butter, confectioners sugar, vanilla extract and salt into a medium bowl and beat with hand held electric beater for one minute, until smooth and creamy.

-• Add flour and about 2 teaspoons of milk, mix with a spoon, until the dough comes together.
-The dough should be firm (but not too firm) and not soft, so add milk as needed.
+• Add flour and about 2 teaspoons of milk, mixing with a spoon until the dough comes together.
+It should be firm, but not overly so, and not too soft.
+Adjust the consistency by adding more milk as needed.

 Shape